Effy (Skins series 1): Plot

-As they wait at the meeting point, Tony admits to Sid that he manipulated Michelle to break up with Josh.
-Sid is disgusted, and the two get into a brief fist fight.
-Sid calls Tony a selfish monster and leaves.
-Tony is picked up by a stranger on a motorbike, who offers to take him to Effy.
-Sid calls Cassie, and they meet at a fast-food restaurant.
+As they wait at the meeting point, Tony admits to Sid that he manipulated Michelle to break up with Josh, and the two get into a brief fight.
+Sid gets into the car and abandons Tony.
+Shortly after, Tony is picked up by a stranger, who offers to bring him to Effy.
+Meanwhile, Sid calls Cassie, and they meet at a diner.
+Tony arrives at Josh's party and calls Michelle to tell her where he is, who tells Sid.
+Sid decides to look for Tony, causing Cassie to believe that he is leaving her again.

-Tony is taken to Josh's club, and calls Michelle to tell her where he is.
-In turn, she calls Sid to inform him of Tony's location.
-He decides to find Tony, but Cassie is hurt that he is leaving her again.
-Tony goes inside the club and sees Josh and a drugged-up Effy.
-Spencer breaks Tony's flip phone and offers to call an ambulance on the condition Tony has sex with his unconscious sister.
-Tony refuses and cries and pleads for Effy's life.
-Josh reveals that he simply wanted to humiliate Tony as an act of revenge for Tony sending nude photos of Abigail to Michelle from Josh's phone.
-Sid arrives and takes Tony and Effy to a hospital.
+Tony enters the club and sees Josh and an unconscious Effy.
+Spencer breaks Tony's phone and offers to call an ambulance if Tony has sex with his unconscious sister.
+Tony refuses to, crying and pleading for Effy's life.
+Josh tells Tony that he only wanted to humiliate him as revenge for leaking Abigail's nudes to Michelle from his phone.
+Sid arrives and takes Effy to the hospital.
 At the hospital, it is revealed that Josh injected Effy with clean, pure pharmaceuticals.
 Jim and Anthea arrive and assume Tony supplied Effy with drugs.
 However, Sid defends Tony.
 Tony thanks Sid and tells him he is finished being self-centered and wishes to become a better person.